Vaishnavi-Desai-0204/ECG-Anomaly-Detection/README.md

 ECG arrhythmia classification using a 2-D convolutional neural network.

+The Autoencoder folder contains a basic model for anamoly detction using tensorflow for ECG signals , it is not the final model implemented.

 This is an implementation of this paper: https://arxiv.org/pdf/1804.06812.pdf

 The model was trained on MIT-BIH Arrythmia dataset.